Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <br>

 We also want to filter to just one city at a time, because its hard to see the different truck locations when the map is zoomed out.
-Right-click City on the details tile and select 'Show Filter'. then, when the filter pops up on the right hand side, click the carrot on the right and select 'Single-Value (list)'.
+Right-click PrimaryCity on the details tile and select 'Show Filter'. then, when the filter pops up on the right hand side, click the carrot on the right and select 'Single-Value (list)'.
 This will change the filter settings to only allow you to select one city at a time.

 ![A](assets/show_filter_city_map.png)